Conditional Score-Based Modeling of Effective Langevin Dynamics: Technical details for the examples

 The mobility network has two hidden layers of width \((128,128)\).
 It is initialized at the constant baseline and trained for \(250\) Adam epochs with learning rate \(3\times10^{-4}\), weight decay \(10^{-6}\), \(32768\) sampled lagged pairs per lag, mini-batches of four lag values, and \(32768\) anchor states for the mean-correction penalty.

 Figure~\ref{fig:affine_A_fit} shows the objects directly optimized during mobility training.
-Across the \(18\) fitted channels, the learned operator reproduces the scale and lag dependence of the data-derived residuals, including the rapid decay of the quadratic and cubic channels and the sign-changing behavior in the \(B_{y,x}\) channel.
-The largest discrepancies occur in several coordinate and mixed channels at the shortest lags, where the target is most sensitive to the derivative of the empirical correlation curve and to conditional-score error.
-The mean RMSE between the data-derived targets and the learned operator over the fitted channels is \(1.64\times10^{-3}\), the mean normalized RMSE is \(4.05\times10^{-1}\), and the mean RMSE against the ex-post reference-operator curves is \(1.07\times10^{-3}\).
+Across the \(18\) fitted channels, the learned operator reproduces the scale and lag dependence of the data-derived residuals, including the rapid decay of the quadratic and cubic channels and the sign-changing behavior in mixed channels.